Daisy is the Leader in Shooting Education

 The Daisy Nationals in Rogers, Arkansas

-Today, the Daisy Nationals is hosted at the John Q. Hammons Convention Center in Rogers, Arkansas, Daisy's hometown and includes both a 5-meter BB gun championship as well as a 10-meter pellet rifle match.
+Today, the Daisy Nationals is hosted at the John Q. Hammons Convention Center in Rogers, Arkansas, Daisy's hometown.
 Hosting the match in the company's hometown allows Daisy to dedicate the resources of the company's facilities and staff to making the event a memorable one for the coaches, athletes and their families.

 At the opening ceremonies, athletes assemble, wearing their team colors and carrying their state flag.
 Many of the young competitors are accompanied by parents and siblings.
 5-meter BB gun teams are comprised of five athletes and two alternates.
 Several of the coaches who bring a team to this match have been coaching for twenty to thirty years.
 The match itself takes place over a two day period.
 A score on the mandatory written safety test, based on the Daisy Ten Lesson Curriculum, is combined with each shooter's target scores.
 Often the safety test score will be the determining factor in a close competition.